 As a niche law firm it is important that trainees who join us have a genuine interest in the areas we work in.
 A number of our trainees have had previous careers or exposure to these areas, which can be beneficial when starting a career here at Ince.
 Whilst previous experience in our sectors is not required, we do expect all applicants to be able to demonstrate that they have researched the firm in depth and are able to demonstrate a genuine interest in working in our specialist areas.
 With a large proportion of our Partners having trained with us, we hope our trainees will have an equally long and successful career with us- therefore it is critical that our areas align with your own passions and interests.

 With Ince’s flexible training contract it is important that trainees who join us are pro-active and are able to balance different priorities effectively.
 This is a key skill that will be important throughout your whole career at Ince.
 It is definitely something we look to assess during the selection process, so being able to speak about how you organise your time and stay on top of your various commitments is very important.

 We look for trainees that are practical and are able to display a good degree of solution-based outcomes.
 Our clients expect practical solutions that are tailored to their unique circumstances, so being able to look at legal issues from a commercial and practical perspective is key.

 This is an essential skill for any solicitor but, it is not one that is quickly achieved.
 You must keep up to date with current events, upcoming changes in legislation and generally have a high level of market awareness.

 We recruit an even mix of law and non-law graduates, and from a wide range of different backgrounds.
-A significant proportion of our trainees have also had experience in other areas before pursuing a career in Law, or have already completed the GDL or LPC so don’t be put off applying at whatever stage you are in your journey.
+A significant proportion of our trainees have also had experience in other areas before pursuing a career in Law, or have already started or completed the SQE, law conversion or LPC so don’t be put off applying at whatever stage you are in your journey.